2022 Syracuse Orange football team

 The 2022 Syracuse Orange football team represented Syracuse University during the 2022 NCAA Division I FBS football season.
 The Orange were led by seventh-year head coach Dino Babers and played their home games at the JMA Wireless Dome, competing as members of the Atlantic Coast Conference.

 After being picked to finish last in the preseason media poll, Syracuse went 7–6, 4–4 in ACC play to finish in 5th place in the Atlantic Division.
 The Orange started the season 6–0 for the first time since their undefeated 1987 season, and were ranked as high as No. 14 before losing five games in a row.
 The Orange faced three ranked teams, defeating NC State while losing to Clemson and Florida State.
 They were invited to the Pinstripe Bowl, where they lost to Minnesota.

-Previous season

-The Orange finished the season 5–7, 2–6 in ACC play to finish in sixth place in the Atlantic Division, and tenth overall in the conference.

 Schedule

 The ACC released their schedule on January 31, 2022.